microsoft/vscode-go/README.md

 * `test` to debug tests in the program folder.
 To run individual tests, pass `-test.run` and the Test name as args.
 * `exec` to run a pre-built binary specified in program, for example `"program":"${workspaceRoot}/mybin"`.
 * `remote` to attach to a remote headless Delve server.
 You must manually run Delve on the remote machine, and provide the additional `remotePath`, `host` and `port` debug configuration options pointing at the remote machine.

+The debugger cannot read GOPATH from the user/workspace settings.
+Therefore, if you want to use a GOPATH that is different from the one set outside of VS Code, then set it in the `env` property in the launch.json file.

 #### Remote Debugging